wwivbbs/docs/docs/wwivconfig.md

 └────────────────────────────────────────────────────────────────────────────┘
 ```

-WWIV has the ability to offer users multiple languages through the use of string files.
-To configure languages, all that is required is to define the directory where the language string and menu files are located.
-See Chapter 9 for more information.

 ## Network Configuration

-If you have installed the NETxx.ZIP archive in the BBS directory, this option will allow configuration of networks.
+This option will allow configuration of networks.
 The prompts are self explanatory.
-For details on network configuration, see NETxx.DOC in the distribution archive.

 The only setting that affects the BBS itself is the Network Type.
-This setting tells the BBS and the network software how to handle the particular network.
-There are currently three network types: WWIV, Fido, and Internet.
+This setting tells the BBS and the network software how to handle the
+particular network.
+There are currently three network types:
+WWIV, Fido, and Internet.

 **WWIV network type**
-This type is processednormally and entirely by the NETxx package.
+This type is processed normally and entirely by the NET5x package.

-**Fido and Internet network types**
+**Fido network type**
+Use with net5x FTN support to attach WWIV subs as FTN echo areas.

+**Internet network type**
-These typesimplement internal hooks for pre-processors and tosserssuch as WWIVtoss and the PPP Project to convert nativetype messages and email to WWIV format and vice versa.
+Implements internal hooks for pre-processors and tossers such the PPP
+Project to convert native type messages and email to WWIV format and
+vice versa.

 **NOTE:** Network configuration is discussed at length as part of setting up Nets to which your BBS
 joins.
 See [NETS on the Home page of the wiki](index.md#Nets).

 ## Registration Information

 WWIV does not require a registration number.
-If you have a 4.x number you can put it in here though for
+If you have a 4.x number you can put it in here though for nostalgic purposes.
-nostalgic purposes.

 ## User Editor

 ## Update Sub/Directory Maximums

 This is a system tuning parameter.
-These items require runtime memory thus the higher they are set, the less memory is available when shelling to DOS or running external programs.
-You should NOT select more than you think that you will actually need, for more memory is required as the number is increased.
-This setting may be modified later if you require more subs or directories.
+These items require runtime memory thus
+the higher they are set, the less memory is available when shelling to DOS
+or running external programs.
+You should NOT select more than you think
+that you will actually need, for more memory is required as the number
+is increased.
+This setting may be modified later if you require more
+subs or directories.

 ## Dial-Up Modem Access

-The ability to support Modems and Dial-up Access was removed in early WWIV 5.0 builds.
+The ability to support Modems and Dial-up Access was removed in the early
+WWIV 5.0 builds (since it was known not to work and Rushfan had no real
-You may use an utility like [SexPOTS](http://wiki.synchro.net/util:sexpots) to support
+phone line to test with).
+You may use an utility like
-dial-up access.
+[SexPOTS](http://wiki.synchro.net/util:sexpots) to support dial-up access.